TheSaaSZoo/PermissionPanther/docs_web/blog/2022-03-06-rebac-vs-rbac/index.md

 ## The problem with existing ReBAC solutions: they’re overly complex

 There are a few solutions out there the solve the ReBAC problem: SpiceDB, Ory Keto, Cerbos, and Warrant being some of them.
-I hate all of them in their own special way.
+I believe they all fall short in making ReBAC accessible to developers.

-*Note: This is an over exaggeration!
-I don’t hate these platforms, but I don’t think they solve ReBAC in a way that allows for mass-adoption.
-Ok, back to the over exaggeration!*
+With SpiceDB, you need a masters degree in computer science to understand their schema definition language.

-With SpiceDB, you need a masters in computer science to understand their schema definition.
+Ory Keto is in early access, looks to stay that way for a while, and is clearly not cared for like the rest of the Ory products.

-Ory Keto is in an alpha of an alpha (and looks to stay that way for a while).
+With Warrant, you still need to define a schema (albeit far simpler than SpiceDB)… and their pricing model is... insulting...

-With Warrant, you still need to define a schema (albeit far simpler than SpiceDB)… and don’t have any water in your mouth when you look at their pricing, or you might spit it all over your screen.
+With Cerbos you still need to define a complex schema, and are forced to host it yourself.

-With Cerbos you still also need to define a complex schema, and are forced to host it yourself!
+With Oso, again, we need to learn a new schema definition language... the pattern among these solutions is quite apparent.

-Existing solutions "solve" the problem, but in such a way that the solution is inaccessible for those who don't already understand ReBAC.
-They provide a solution to ReBAC experts who don't want to continuously re-write ReBAC solutions, but miss the mark on making it available to the greater developer audience, the digital nomad who needs a solution in the next 15 minutes, or the CS major freshman.
+Existing solutions "solve" the problem, but in such a way that is inaccessible for those who don't already understand ReBAC.
+They provide a solution to ReBAC experts who don't want to continuously re-write ReBAC solutions, but miss the mark on making it available to the greater developer audience, the digital nomad who needs a solution in the next 15 minutes, or the CS major freshman...
+Those of us that aren't currently ReBAC thought leaders.

 ## Introducing Permission Panther: The Permissions Platform For Developers Who Want To Spend Less Time On Permissions